Frequently Asked Questions

 When will you begin accepting applications for the program?

-We will begin accepting admission applications on Monday, October 15, 2012 for Cohort 6 (Summer 2013.)
-The priority admission deadline will be Friday, February 8, 2013.
+We are currently accepting applications for Cohort 7 (Summer 2014).
+The priority admission deadline will be Monday, February 1, 2014.

 How long does it take for an admission decision to be made?